kurt22i/resinefficiency/README.md

 # resinefficiency

 this tool calculates the most resin efficient upgrades for your team by calculating the DPS increase/resin cost of each upgrade.
-It's currently in pre-pre-alpha so there might be bugs (it will probably stay like this for quite a while, as I really don't have the coding knowledge to expand it much farther. if you have ideas or want to clean up my messy code, PRs are welcome)
+It's currently in pre-pre-alpha so there might be bugs (it will probably stay like this for quite a while, as I really don't have the coding knowledge to expand it much farther.
+PRs welcome though if you have ideas or just want to clean up my messy code)

 # How to Use